-- A Helper is allowed to bring the saw on deck, place it under the corresponding block and open the box. - Pro/Trophy: The Helper is not allowed to help the Athlete with the starting cut. - In competitions executed in Pro, Rookie, Intermediate (no valid for women competitions), the Trophy or Team format it's not allowed to have an assistant to wedge and spray during the cut. - Women - o Athletes may have an Assistant to wedge. - Assistant must stand on the log side of saw and are not allowed to reach over the saw. - The Assistant and/or Helper are not allowed to touch the saw or cookie at any time during the cut this includes the starting cut. - A helper is not allowed to make the starting cut but may advise. - The Assistant is not allowed to spray the saw for lubrication during the cut. - From the 2025 season, the use of assistants will be prohibited in this discipline for women also.
+- A Helper is allowed to bring the saw on deck, place it under the corresponding block and open the box. - Pro/Trophy: The Helper is not allowed to help the Athlete with the starting cut. - In all it's not allowed to have an assistant to wedge and spray during the cut. - Since the 2025 season, the previous rules also apply to women's competitions.